Datum-Technology-Corporation/mooreio_client/README.md

 # Moore.io Client

-The Moore.io Client is an open-source CLI tool designed to automate Electronic Design Automation (EDA) tasks encountered during the development of ASICs, FPGAs and UVM IP.
-This tool also serves as a client for the Moore.io Web Server, providing functionalities such as installing IP dependencies, generating HDL code and packaging/publishing IPs.
+The Moore.io Client is an open-source CLI tool designed to automate Electronic Design Automation (EDA) tasks encountered during the development of ASIC, FPGA and UVM IP.
+This tool also serves as a client for the Moore.io Web Server, providing functionalities such as installing IP dependencies, generating UVM code and packaging/publishing IPs.

 ## Why?
 The EDA (Electronic Design Automation) field clearly lags behind in terms of Free & Open-Source (FOS) developer tools